Lightweight Multirole Missile: Operational history

-Following the 2022 Russian Invasion of Ukraine, the UK donated an unknown quantity of Martlet to the Ukrainian Armed Forces as part of a military aid package.
+Following the 2022 Russian Invasion of Ukraine, the UK donated an unknown quantity of LMMs to the Ukrainian Armed Forces as part of a military aid package.
 They have been launched from MANPADS (man-portable air-defense system) shoulder launchers and also from the Alvis Stormer armoured air defence vehicle.
-In August 2024, a Ukrainian news source reported that the 95th Air Assault Brigade had shot down a Ka-52 "Alligator" attack helicopter using a Martlet.
+In August 2024, a Ukrainian news source reported that the 95th Air Assault Brigade had shot down a Ka-52 "Alligator" attack helicopter using an LMM.

 Martlet was used by a Royal Navy AW159 Wildcat helicopter to strike a retired US Navy frigate during a SINKEX (SINK EXercise) in September 2022 — the first time the missile had been used to strike a realistic target at sea, as opposed to purpose-built targets.

-In October, 2022, LMM was successfully fired from Flyby Technology's Jackal drone (capable of carrying two missiles) during trials with the Royal Air Force.
+In October 2022, an LMM was successfully fired from Flyby Technology's Jackal drone (capable of carrying two missiles) during trials with the Royal Air Force.

-In July 2023, the Royal Navy further trialled Martlet from Wildcat helicopters over the course of two-weeks; during which, the first air-to-air firings of Martlet took place against a Banshee drone.
+In July 2023, the Royal Navy further trialled Martlet from Wildcat helicopters over the course of two weeks, during which the first air-to-air firings of Martlet took place against a Banshee drone.

 In September 2023, Taiwan placed an order for 160 Jackal drones from Flyby Technology.
 However it is unclear if they intend to use LMM from the platform.

-In November 2023, the UK's Army Warfighting Experiment (Urban) saw both the British Army and Royal Air Force trialling a variety of technologies to exploit future urban combat; this included both LMM and FFLMM among other weapons (e.g. Brimstone) and payloads integrated onto the Hydra 400 and other UAVs.
+In November 2023, the British Army Warfighting Experiment (Urban) saw both the British Army and the Royal Air Force trialling a variety of technologies to exploit future urban combat; this included both LMM and FFLMM among other weapons (e.g. Brimstone) and payloads integrated onto the Hydra 400 and other UAVs.

 In July 2024, it was reported that the British Army planned to order 12 URO VAMTAC vehicles and equip them with LMMs as a replacement for the six Alvis Stormer vehicles donated to Ukraine.

-In September 2024, the UK pledged at a Ukraine Defense Contact Group meeting to send 650 newly manufactured Martlet missiles to Ukraine at a cost of £162 million, with delivery starting in late 2024.
+In July 2024, Britain ordered LMM missiles costing £167 million to replace the hundreds that were previously gifted to Ukraine.
+In September 2024, the UK pledged at a Ukraine Defense Contact Group meeting to send 650 newly manufactured LMM missiles to Ukraine at a cost of £162 million, with delivery starting in late 2024.